rcstephenson/rcstephenson.github.io/_pages/research.md

 ### Current Work
 ---

 I work on superconducting parametric amplifiers (paramps) at Caltech and JPL's [Microdevices Lab](https://microdevices.jpl.nasa.gov/).
-These devices have the exciting potential of offering quantum-noise limited performance across large instananeous bandwidths.
+These devices have the exciting potential of quantum-noise limited performance, with large gain, across large instananeous bandwidths.
 Applications for paramps include millimeter wavelength Astronomy, circuit-qed experiments, and lab-scale dark-matter searches.